New phases of $\mathcal{N}=4$ SYM at finite chemical potential: Consistent truncation with

-The most general static Cvetic-L\"u-Pope black hole \eqref{CLP:ansatz} with three different charges $Q_K$ $(K=1,2,3)$ was presented in Section \ref{sec:CLP-BHs}.
+The most general static Behrndt-Cveti\v c-Sabra black hole \eqref{BCS:ansatz} with three different charges $Q_K$ $(K=1,2,3)$ was presented in Section \ref{sec:BCS-BHs}.
 Here, we consider its special two charged case with $Q_1=Q_2\equiv Q$ and $Q_3=0$, which is a solution of the consistent truncation \eqref{OurCTaction} with $A^1=A^2\equiv A, A^3\equiv 0$ and no charged condensate, $\Phi_K=0$ $(K=1,2,3)$.
-The reason why we revisit this solution is because for our physical discussions of the hairy black holes with $\Phi_1=\Phi_2\equiv \Phi, \Phi_3=0$ it will be useful to display the two charged CLP black hole using the ansatz \eqref{SingleQ:ansatz} with the field redefinitions \eqref{SingleQ:compactRadius} and compact radial coordinate \eqref{SingleQ:FieldRedef}, \emph{i.e.} to present the auxiliary fields $q_j$ $(j=1,\cdots,5)$ for CLP.
-It will be useful because the hairy black hole family ultimately bifurcates from the CLP family at the onset of the scalar condensation instability.
+The reason why we revisit this solution is because for our physical discussions of the hairy black holes with $\Phi_1=\Phi_2\equiv \Phi, \Phi_3=0$ it will be useful to display the two charged BCS black hole using the ansatz \eqref{SingleQ:ansatz} with the field redefinitions \eqref{SingleQ:compactRadius} and compact radial coordinate \eqref{SingleQ:FieldRedef}, \emph{i.e.} to present the auxiliary fields $q_j$ $(j=1,\cdots,5)$ for BCS.
+It will be useful because the hairy black hole family ultimately bifurcates from the BCS family at the onset of the scalar condensation instability.